Taiwan smartphone maker HTC sees Q1 revenue lagging

 REVENUE FORECAST DISAPPOINTS

-The Q1 revenue forecast was well below that in a poll of 19 analysts by Thomson Reuters I/B/E/S, which had forecast HTC would see T$89.64 billion in revenue this quarter.
+The Q1 revenue forecast was well below that in a poll of 19 analysts by Thomson Reuters I/B/E/S, which had forecast HTC would see T$89.64 billion ($3.04 billion) in revenue this quarter.

 Adding to the disappointing guidance, HTC reported on Monday a 52.6 percent drop in sales in January from a year earlier to T$16.62 billion; the figure was also down 37 percent from the previous month.